Daniel Henney: Career

 Henney moved to South Korea after having lived on and off in Hong Kong and Taiwan for four years.
 While in New York in 2004, he did some work Off-Broadway while auditioning for television shows.

 Henney started modeling in the U.S. in 2001 and worked in France, Hong Kong, and many more while attending college.
 After his debut in South Korea with an advertisement for the Amore Pacific's cosmetic "Odyssey Sunrise", he became a spokesperson for commercials with Jun Ji-hyun for Olympus cameras and Kim Tae-hee for Daewoo Electronics's Klasse air conditioners.
-Henney is signed with DNA Models in New York under the celebrity division.While modeling in South Korea for Olympus in 2005, he was scouted by a talent manager who got Henney a role in the Korean drama My Lovely Sam Soon, aka My Name is Kim Sam Soon.
+Henney is signed with DNA Models in New York under the celebrity division.
+While modelling in South Korea for Olympus in 2005, he was scouted by a talent manager who got Henney a role in the Korean drama My Lovely Sam Soon, aka My Name is Kim Sam Soon.
 Henney, who did not speak any Korean, was cast as an Asian American physician Henry Kim who struggled with the language.
 He played a supporting role in a love triangle between female lead Hee-jin (Jung Ryeo-won) and restaurateur Hyun Jin-heon (Hyun Bin).
 The show was widely popular, with over half of South Korean households estimated to have watched the finale.

 Henney then starred in another romantic drama Spring Waltz as Philip, a foreign music manager, in 2006.
 He resumed his modeling career when he was featured in a Bean Pole campaign with Gwyneth Paltrow.